-Recommendation 2 – The PAs should work to improve lead generation through utility staff and implementers.
-With the selection of two new vendors in 2022 who are significantly experienced in SEM, the PAs should revisit the overall enrollment in the program a year from the new vendor selection to ensure that the benefits outweigh time and costs associated with the program.
-The PAs should test different marketing messages about the benefits of the program to refine the value proposition.
-For example, consider incorporating employee satisfaction as an additional benefit in opportunity outreach material; an approach taken by, NYSERDA in their online promotional material..
-This may also include increasing or re-structuring the incentives and testing if such changes result in a significant increase in participation.
+Recommendation 2 – The Companies should work to improve lead generation through utility staff and implementation vendors.
+Utility account managers should facilitate introductions between the customer and the SEM provider as an active participant in the recruitment process.
+With the selection of two new vendors in 2022 who are significantly experienced in SEM, the Companies should revisit the overall enrollment in the program a year from the new vendor selection to ensure that the benefits outweigh time and costs associated with the program.
+The Companies should test different marketing messages about the benefits of the program to refine the value proposition.
+For example, consider incorporating employee satisfaction as an additional benefit in opportunity outreach material, an approach taken by NYSERDA in their online promotional material.
+This work may also include increasing or re-structuring the incentives and testing if such changes result in a significant increase in participation.
 Incentives were noted to be insufficient for especially large customers.
-Future participation trends should be closely monitored and regularly assessed; for example, the statewide plan calls for 12 participants annually, the PAs should measure a participation rate in line with that goal.
+For comparison, the study team discovered incentive amounts of the following amounts: $10,000 for each 1% energy savings with a $50,000 cap (Consumers Energy), $0.02/kWh for electric savings and $0.20/therm for natural gas savings (Energy Trust of Oregon), $35,000/year to support one FTE if performance objectives are met (Puget Sound Energy), an average of $0.03/kWh with maximum caps adjusted based on year post installation, up to year six (Snohomish County PUD), and up to $400 per kW saved (Xcel Energy).
+Future participation trends should be closely monitored and regularly assessed.
+For example, the statewide plan calls for 12 participants annually; the Companies should measure a participation rate in line with that goal.

-PAs will benefit from enhancing messaging about the tangible benefits of the program and making strategic and tactical adjustments to marketing and outreach to improve enrollment.
+Companies will benefit from enhancing messaging about the tangible benefits of the program and making strategic and tactical adjustments to marketing and outreach to improve enrollment.
+Industries that have commonly participated in SEM programs in other states include industrial manufacturing facilities, healthcare facilities, universities, and wastewater treatment plants.

-Conclusion 3 – Customers and implementers seem to have different expectations as to what data can and should be provided.
+Conclusion 3 – Customers and implementation vendors seem to have different expectations as to what data can and should be provided.
 This disconnect is a potential barrier to program participation and can prevent successful modeling of program savings.

-Recommendation 3 – The PAs should ensure program implementers hold a meeting soon after completion of the treasure hunt to clearly define the data that are required from participants.
-PAs should provide implementers and participants with documentation that outline standards and expectations for data collection, analysis, and data transfer processes.
+Recommendation 3 – The Companies should ensure program implementation vendors hold a meeting soon after completion of the “treasure hunt” to clearly define the data required from participants.
+Companies should provide implementation vendors and participants with documentation that outlines standards and expectations for data collection, analysis, and data transfer processes.
 Reviewing and understanding this “checklist” type of documentation should be a key step in kicking off program participation.
-PAs should clearly define “must-have” and “nice-to-have” types of data and how they will be included within the program.
+Companies should clearly define “must-have” and “nice-to-have” types of data and how they will be included within the program.

-Conclusion 4 – Training effectiveness varies depending on how much previous experience program participants have in energy efficiency prior to joining the SEM program (In this report, “training” consists of activities that are undertaken by program and vendor staff to improve participants’ SEM expertise.
-These activities are further described in Section 3.6).
+Conclusion 4 – Training effectiveness varies depending on how much previous experience program participants have in energy efficiency prior to joining the SEM program (in this report, “training” consists of activities that are undertaken by program and vendor staff to improve participants’ SEM expertise.
+These activities address topics such as portfolio management, energy efficiency, ISO standards, and other topics and are further described in Section 3.6).
 Participants with more experience desired more sophisticated coaching and training.
 Additionally, in general, customers preferred and valued in-person training opportunities and engagement.